davidtchiu/davidtchiu.github.io/teaching/cs240/lab.express/index.md

   Go ahead and save `index.js`.

 - Without doing anything else, point your browser to `http://yourServerIP:port` where `port` is the port you assigned your server.
 You _should_ get a 404, because we never ran the code we just wrote to start the web server.
+(Aside: It's true that, because port 80 is widely recognized as the HTTP port, if you had selected port 80 in the previous step, you do not need to supply the port in the URL).

 - Let's go back to the terminal and type the following the run your script: